HackYourFuture/React/week3/MAKEME.md

 The homework that needs to be submitted is the following:

-1. React exercises
-2. Project: Hack Your Weather III
+1. Project: Hack Your Weather III

 _Deadline Saturday 23.59 CET_